OneWorldSchoolhouse/CodeStandards/GeneralStandards.md

 ```

 ## Names
-* All variable and function names should be formed with alphanumeric `A-Z, a-z, 0-9` and underscore `_` charcters.
+* All variable and function names should be formed with alphanumeric `A-Z, a-z, 0-9` and underscore `_` characters.
 * All constants should use UPPER_SNAKE_CASE.
 * All variable, module, and function names should use lowerCamelCase or UpperCamelCase (PascalCase) depending on filetype.